Erotemic/timerit/README.rst

         time per loop: best=2.064 ms, mean=2.115 ± 0.05 ms
     t1.total_time = 0.4427177629695507

-A common pattern is to create a single `Timerit` instance, then to repeatedly "reset" it with different labels to test a number of different algorithms.
-The labels assigned in this way will be incorporated into the report strings that the `Timerit` instance produces.
+A common pattern is to create a single ``Timerit`` instance, then to repeatedly "reset" it with different labels to test a number of different algorithms.
+The labels assigned in this way will be incorporated into the report strings that the ``Timerit`` instance produces.
 The "Benchmark Recipe" below shows an example of this pattern.
 So do all of the scripts in the ``examples/`` directory.

-There is also a simple one-liner that is comparable to timeit's IPython magic:
+There is also a simple one-liner that is comparable to ``timeit``'s IPython magic:

 Compare the timeit version: